TERMS AND CONDITIONS OF BUSINESS

 I have read, and agree to abide by the Terms and Conditions.
 I confirm that I have parental responsibility for the Child to which this agreement relates.

-This form is to be read in conjunction with the Application Form and Fees sheet and also with reference to any Early Years Education Grant claimed.
+This form is to be read in conjunction with the Application Form and allied documents, the fees sheet and the Early Education Funding Agreements

 Name of Child: